William Floyd School District: Sports

 The 1991 William Floyd High School Softball team won the Suffolk County and Long Island Championship and finished 3rd overall in the New York State Championships.

 The 1990 William Floyd Softball Team nearly missed the Long Island Championship, having lost in the Suffolk County Class A Finals to Sachem High School, who, at the time, was New York States only AA School.
-The team finished as League I Champions Three Years in a row, in unusual fashion, having three sets of headline making sisters lead the team through most of that era—four of which achieved All New York State Honors and two All-Suburban (NY, NJ, CT) Honorees.
+The team finished as League I Champions three consecutive seasons, in unusual fashion, having three sets of headline making sisters lead the team through most of that era—four of which achieved All New York State Honors and two All-Suburban (NY, NJ, CT) Honorees.

 The 1990 and 1989 William Floyd Field Hockey Teams were League I Champions.

 The 1962 William Floyd Varsity Baseball Team won the Suffolk County Class B Championship.

 Music

 Traditionally, all major ensembles at William Floyd receive the highest yearly ratings in the New York State School Music Association Solo, Ensemble and Major Organization Festivals.
 Outstanding student musicians may be recommended for Suffolk County Music Educators’ Association Festival participation during grades 5-10 and New York State Council of Administration in Music Education High School Festival in Grades 11 and 12.
 The William Floyd School District is nationally recognized for its fantastic music program.

 In addition, William Floyd High School offers piano courses, as well as music theory, and music in our lives.
 There is also Modern Music Masters or Tri-M. Students involved in at least one performing group that achieve high grades in all classes are involved.

 The music curricula for the district begin with Music Learning Theory applications in Grades 1 through 6.
 Classroom music, as well as string, wind, percussion and vocal performance groups, beginning in grade 6.
 In Grades 7 through 12, students enrolled in performing groups are encouraged to participate in state and county evaluation festivals both as soloists and in major ensembles.